vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ```
 Threshold  5
 ```
-A trigger is only sent when the input value change from a value below 5 to a new value higher than 5.
+A trigger is only sent when the input value changes from a value below 5 to a new value higher than 5.

 ---
 ## Trigger only on passing a value on fall

-The rising edge node only pass a value through when an input payload value pass a defined threshold value.
+The rising edge node only pass a value through when an input payload value passes a defined threshold value.

 <img src="images/nodes/node_falling_edge.png" height="{{imgHeight}}px">